 Adam Messner

 Adam Messner is a lifelong conservationist with a passion for California Salmon.
 In his early 20’s he fished Salmon and Halibut in Alaska for sport and commercially.
-Half a lifetime later, he’s back in California raising a son and daughter in Marin and he hopes his kids love to catch California salmon as much as he does — so far so good!
-There are salmon to catch, his kids love to catch them and momma loves to eat them.
-Adam’s an entrepreneur that brings innovation and a growth mindset to the board.
+Half a lifetime later, he’s back in California raising a son and daughter in Marin, and he hopes his kids love to catch California salmon as much as he does — so far, so good!
+There are salmon to catch, his kids love to catch them, and momma loves to eat them.
+Adam’s an entrepreneur who brings innovation and a growth mindset to the board.

 Caleen Sisk